Itinerary #1: Best of Spain - Barcelona, Madrid & Seville

 The trip begins with your arrival in Seville.
 You’ll get right into the mix with a delicious tapas tour of Seville’s various bars.
 Days two and three involve a walking tour of city highlights like the Seville Cathedral (the largest gothic cathedral in the world), and visiting a local art restorers workshop and the studio of a flamenco guitar maker.

-On day four, you’ll leave Andalusia for the Ronda, which enjoys a dramatic setting atop a mountain.
+On day four, you’ll leave Seville for Ronda, which enjoys a dramatic setting atop a mountain.
 Here you’ll visit Ronda’s famous bullring and also indulge in a wine tour.
 Day six sees you traversing the harrowing cliffside suspension bridges of the Caminito del Rey before returning to Seville on day seven for your journey home.
 Learn more